hiteboar/vault_ingestor/README.md

 ------------------------------------------------------------------------

-# 2. System Usage
+# How It Works

-The system allows receiving and storing files in the configured storage directory.
-Once a file is received, the system automatically processes it and saves it following the defined folder structure.
+The system receives files and automatically stores them in the configured storage directory.

-By default, files are organized by date:
+By default, files are organized using the following structure:

     YEAR/MONTH